Loading...

 Your location

-It costs between £50 and £70 on average for a single nutritionist appointment.
+It costs between £50 and £70 on average for a single nutritionist appointment, but your location will play a large part in the price you pay - it won't surprise you to hear, for example, that nutritionists in London are usually more expensive than elsewhere.
 Some nutritionists will offer discounts for block bookings, and even combine their services with personal training too.
 The most expensive option is to have a day or half-day appointment with a nutritionist, which ranges between £200 and £500 depending on your location.

 Location Nutritionist average hourly fee